Benjamin Franklin effect: Uses

-In the sales field, the Ben Franklin effect can be used to build rapport with a client.
+In the sales field, the Benjamin Franklin Effect can be used to build rapport with a client.
 Instead of offering to help the potential client, a salesperson can instead ask the potential client for assistance: "For example, ask them to share with you what product benefits they find most compelling, where they think the market is headed, or what products may be of interest several years from now.
 This pure favor, left unrepaid, can build likability that will enhance your ability to earn that client's time and investment in the future."

 The Benjamin Franklin effect can also be observed in successful mentor-protege relationships.
 Such relationships, one source points out, "are defined by their fundamental imbalance of knowledge and influence.
 Attempting to proactively reciprocate favors with a mentor can backfire, as the role reversal and unsolicited assistance may put your mentor in an unexpected, awkward situation".

-The Ben Franklin effect was cited in Dale Carnegie's bestselling book How to Win Friends and Influence People.
+The Benjamin Franklin Effect was cited in Dale Carnegie's bestselling book How to Win Friends and Influence People.
 Carnegie interprets the request for a favor as "a subtle but effective form of flattery".